CapaFenLisesi/Introduction-to-Amazon-Web-Services/README.md

 - cloud
 - for everybody
 - 12 months free tier
 - access through the browser, console or code

+Watch the [AWS Tech Essentials](#resources) course later on.

 ### What can YOU do with AWS?
 - host your own website